 The EDC chose the boundary for the service area, which is shown on Figure 1.
-The boundary of the service area is the same as the "study area" from the Infrastructure Needs Report with the following exception: the service area ends on the north side of Ponset Brook on Route 81 (Killingworth Road).
-It is assumed that properties south of the culvert may be connected to the water distribution system in the future.
-Therefore, the water demand indicated in Section 1-1 is utilized for the schematic design of the water system options.
+The boundary of the service area is the same as the "study area" from the WSE report titled Infrastructure Needs Report with the exception of the properties located on Little Meadow Road.
+These properties were added at the request of the EDC.
 Within the service area the water system will include service lines to homes and businesses from a larger water distribution main in the public right-of-way.
 The water system in the service area will also include fire hydrants located along the right-of-way at appropriate spacing.